History of Greece: Interwar to World War II

 The Second Hellenic Republic was proclaimed in 1924 only to be disestablished in 1935 with the return of King George II of Greece.
 In August 1936, Prime Minister Metaxas, with the agreement of the king, suspended the parliament and established the quasi-fascist Metaxas regime.

 Despite the country's numerically small and ill-equipped armed forces, Greece made a decisive contribution to the Allied efforts in World War II.
 At the start of the war, Greece sided with the Allies and refused to give in to Italian demands.
 Italy invaded Greece by way of Albania on 28 October 1940, but Greek troops repelled the invaders after a bitter struggle (see Greco-Italian War).
 This marked the first Allied victory in the war.

 Primarily to secure his strategic southern flank, German dictator Adolf Hitler reluctantly stepped in and launched the Battle of Greece in April 1941.
 Axis units from Germany, Bulgaria, and Italy successfully invaded Greece, through Yugoslavia, forcing out the Greek defenders.
 The Greek government eventually decided to stop the fighting and thus stopped sending ammunition and supplies to the northern front and the defenders were easily overrun.
 The Greek government then proceeded, as the Nazi forces came towards the capital of Athens, to leave for Crete and then Cairo, Egypt.

 On 20 May 1941, the Germans attempted to seize Crete with a large attack by paratroopers, with the aim of reducing the threat of a counter-offensive by Allied forces in Egypt, but faced heavy resistance.
-The Greek campaign might have delayed German military plans against Soviet Union, and it is argued that had the German invasion of the Soviet Union started on 20 May 1941 instead of 22 June 1941, the Nazi assault against the Soviet Union might have succeeded.
+The Greek campaign might have delayed German military plans against the Soviet Union, and it is argued that had the German invasion of the Soviet Union started on 20 May 1941 instead of 22 June 1941, the Nazi assault against the Soviet Union might have succeeded.
 The heavy losses of German paratroopers led the Germans to launch no further large-scale air-invasions.

 During the Axis occupation of Greece, thousands of Greeks died in direct combat, in concentration camps, or of starvation.
 The occupiers murdered the greater part of the Jewish community despite efforts by Christian Greeks to shelter the Jews.
-The economy of Greece was devastated.
+The economy was devastated, and the currency suffered one of the worst hyperinflations ever recorded.

 When the Soviet Army began its drive across Romania in August 1944, the German Army in Greece began withdrawing north and northwestward from Greece into Yugoslavia and Albania to avoid being cut off in Greece.
 Hence, the German occupation of Greece ended in October 1944.
 The Resistance group ELAS seized control of Athens on 12 October 1944.
 British troops had already landed on 4 October in Patras, and entered Athens on 14 October 1944.

 Christina Goulter summarizes the devastation done to Greece during the war: